Overview

 We currently have no therapies capable of lessening the burden of the brain injury, and there has been little improvement in outcomes for brain-injured patients over the past two decades.
 Because TBI can occur at any age, the burden in terms of disability and loss of potential is enormous.

 One of the problems in treating brain injury lies in the complexity and diversity of the injuries.
-The nature of the damage varies greatly between patients who may have overtly similar head injuries.
-Being able to characterise this damage will guide the development of effective treatments.
+Patients with overtly similar head injuries may have very different damage to the brain; being able to characterise this damage will guide the development of effective treatments.

-There is a growing awareness that injury to blood vessels within the brain contributes to the outcomes seen after TBI.
+There is a growing awareness that injury to blood vessels in the brain is an important contributor to the outcomes seen after TBI.
 It is also known that many patients with TBI are prone to bleeding, and this may be related to blood vessel (vascular) injuries.
 This is very relevant for TBI care, as continued bleeding in the brain is a common complication that leads to further irreversible damage and worse outcomes for patients.
 There is currently no treatment that prevents this bleeding.

 “Traumatic brain injury continues to have enormous impact patients and their families.
 Because TBI can occur at any age, the burden to society in loss of individual potential and productivity is immeasurable.
 Yet we still have not made a major impact on new treatments to minimize disability.”
 External reviewer